fuzzdebugplatform/fuzz_debug_platform/README.md

 The test above is about window functions, with yy file [exampleyy/windows.yy](exampleyy/windows.yy).

-You can use `docker logs` to see test process:
+You can use `docker logs -f` to see test process:

 ```bash
 $ docker logs docker-compose_pltform_1